allinurl/goaccess/README.md

 * Do you want to change the timezone?
 Use the `-e` option to pass the time-zone setting to Docker. (e.g. `-e TZ="America/New_York"`)

----
+#### A custom setup for Docker-based log analysis

-**Note**: The following example assumes you will store your GoAccess data below `/srv/goaccess`, but you can use a different prefix if you like or if you run as non-root user.
+The following example assumes you will store your GoAccess data below `/srv/goaccess`, but you can use a different prefix if you like or if you run as non-root user.